openshift/enhancements/enhancements/network-observability.md

 the ability to enable one and not the other.

 #### Loki Operator
-The Loki Operator manages Grafana Loki, which is the component that will be used to store NetFlows.
+The Loki Operator is a separate project at https://github.com/ViaQ/loki-operator but is required for network observability.
+It manages Grafana Loki, which is the component that will be used to store NetFlows.
 It will be installed in its own namespace with the intention that if another component wants to use Loki, it should create its own instance.
-See the enhancement on Network Observability - Loki for more details.

 ***Side note:***<br>
 This is a move away from Elasticsearch due to licensing restrictions.